RunquanYe/DemoProjects/README.md

 ## [Java Projects][Java]
 + ### [Product Quotation][Java]
     - It is a product quotation application that simulates common functionalities, which companies normally need for the product quotation software.
+    - How to run: As long as your computer has installed Java JRE, the project is already an executable jar file executable on Mac, Windows, and Linux.
     - <b>Note:</b> Click on the title blue link for more project details.

     <div align="center"><img width="500" height="200" src="https://github.com/RunquanYe/Java/blob/master/img/Product_Quotation_01.PNG"/></div>